Index

 - There are a number of screening programmes in place in the UK which aim to detect conditions before the person experiences symptoms and enables earlier treatment to prevent severe disease and increase survival.

-- In 2019, 71.1% of women aged 53-70 years were screened for breast cancer in Hull (74.5% in England).
+- In the three years to 31 March 2022, 65.1% of women aged 53-70 years were screened for breast cancer in Hull (65.21% in England).
+The uptake had been around 71% in Hull prior to the COVID-19 pandemic.

 - Among the eligible population aged 40-74 years, over the last five financial years 2017/18 to 2021/22, the percentage invited for an NHS Health Check in Hull was 33.9% in Hull which was just over half that of England at 63.3%.
 A similar percentage in Hull compared to England (45.7% versus 44.8%) had an NHS Health Check of those invited.
 Overall, of all the eligible population, 15.5% had an NHS Health Check in Hull compared to 28.4% across England.
 The percentage of the eligible population receiving an NHS Health Check in Hull has approximately halved over the last four years (since the five year period 2013/14-2017/18) when it was 31.1%.